 Marine Special Operations Team (MSOT)

 Selection and training

-Marine Forces Special Operations Command seems like it is trying to be a jack of all trades.
-It is a hybrid between Green Berets, Rangers, SEALs, and Marine Force Reconnaissance.
-It pulls its candidates from 3-4 year seasoned Marines.
-Most of the candidates have already been deployed and many have actually seen combat.
-Most of the Critical Skill Operators are seasoned marines coming from Infantry battalions, Recon and Force Recon(initially they all came from Force Recon).
+The Marine Forces Special Operations Command appears to be a multi-talented unit, blending the capabilities of the Green Berets, Rangers, SEALs, and Marine Force Reconnaissance.
+It draws its candidates from Marines with 3-4 years of experience.
+The majority of the candidates have already been deployed and have had combat experience.
+The majority of the Critical Skills Operators have experienced Marines who have previously served in Infantry battalions, Recon and Force Recon units.
+Initially, all Critical Skills Operators came from Force Recon units.